e1miran/Now-Playing-Serato/docs/settings.rst

   * This is useful for verifying that the app is polling and retrieving data.
   * The notification displays the track information after detection.
-  * Some software (such as Serato) will not show notifications in full screen mode.
+  * Some software (such as Serato) will not show notifications in full-screen mode.
 You may need to take it out of full screen node to see the notification.

 *